signmeup/signmeup/CONTRIBUTING.md

   Because `docker-compose` isn't packaged for Debian yet (see [#2235](https://github.com/docker/compose/issues/2235)), we must run it in a Python `virtualenv`.
-Run `./venv/bin/activate` to start the virtual environment.
+Run `source venv/bin/activate` to start the virtual environment.
   Type `docker-compose` to make sure it's available.

    To deploy, run `make prod`.